Skip to main content

 Properties offer the ability to add context to conversations, customize categorization based on individual needs, and streamline analysis.

-Written by Rachel Kiselev
+Written by Jackson Rodriguez

-Updated over a week ago
+Updated over 8 months ago

 What are Properties in 3RM?